bytesource/rstore/README.md

 * **Validation of field values**.
 At the moment validation of the following types is supported:
   * `String`, `Integer`, `Float`, `Date`, `DateTime`, `Time`, and `Boolean`
 * **Descriptive error messages** pointing helping you to find any invalid data quickly.
-* Specify your database and table classes only once, then just `require` them when needed.
+* Only define your database and table classes once, then just `require` them when needed.
 * **Safe and transparent data storage**:
-  * Using database transactions: Either all files are inserted or none (also see section *Database Requirements*)
+  * Using database transactions: Either the data from all all files is stored or none (also see section *Database Requirements*)
   * To avoid double entry of data, the `run` method can only be run once on a single instance of `RStore::CSV`.